solter/pyTutorial/README.md

 and there exist a LOT of packages out there to make the base language more powerful.
 For a very in-depth tutorial, see the [official python tutorial](https://docs.python.org/3/tutorial/).

-We will be focusing on python3, and the packages NumPy and MatplotLib.
+We will be focusing on python3, and the packages NumPy and Matplotlib.
 There is also an older version python2 still commonly used, but the syntax is very similar.